MicrosoftDocs/windows-driver-docs-ddi/wdk-ddi-src/content/uart/index.md

 - [Serial port](../_serports/index.md)

-This programming interfaces in this header are used to create a custom KdSerial transport layers.
+This programming interfaces in this header can be used to create a custom KdSerial transport layer.